 I didn't want to drop that passion and responsibility but...priorities.

 Then I got punched in the face anyway.
 That gave me a year of seizures which pretty much wiped all those specific details of names, labels, origins, gesture meaning, etc. from my scrambled brains.
+(Also covered in that piece about CONfusion.)
 The amount of time and energy that it would have taken me to re-learn all that?